 Climate change threatens businesses and communities.
 A changing climate means we must identify risks and opportunities, which can be either physical, such as extreme weather patterns, or related to transitions such as policy shifts and the development of new technology.
 Allstate works to understand how this directly and indirectly affects our products, assets, and liabilities.

-Allstate’s business viability depends on effectively modeling, pricing and managing climate-related risks, as well as meeting the needs that arise due to climate change and other strategic trends.
-We continue to develop products and services that address climate change and the transition to a lower-carbon future.
-Our senior management and the Allstate Board of Directors identify, measure, manage and monitor material risks, including those presented by climate change.
+Allstate’s business viability depends on effectively modeling, pricing, and managing climate-related risks, as well as meeting the needs that result from a changing climate and a changing society.
+We are developing products and services that address climate change and the transition to a lower-carbon future.
+Our senior management and the Allstate Board of Directors identify, measure, manage and monitor material risks, including those presented by climate change, such as severe weather and increased natural catastrophes.
 Our Board of Directors regularly hears from Allstate’s chief risk officer about climate change risks.

 Identifying and managing climate risks

-The ERRM Program has key components that enable management and Board oversight of climate risk:
+The ERRM Program’s key components enable management and Board oversight of climate risk: